nyergler/nyergler.github.io/content/posts/2004-10-12-anatomy-of-a-sherlock-channel.md

 ---
+title: >-
-title: 'Anatomy of a Sherlock Channel; or, How I Learned to Stop Worrying and Love The Pain'
+  Anatomy of a Sherlock Channel; or, How I Learned to Stop Worrying and Love The Pain
-author: Nathan Yergler
-type: post
-date: 2004-10-12T18:17:31+00:00
+date: 2004-10-12T18:17:31.000Z
-excerpt: |
-  <p>With the release of the <a class="reference external" href="http://creativecommons.org">Creative Commons</a>
-  <a class="reference external" href="http://www.apple.com/macosx/features/sherlock/">Sherlock</a>
-  <a class="reference external" href="http://yergler.net/blog/archives/2004/10/12/get-your-cc-fix-here">channel</a>,
-  it seems prudent to document some of the development process.
-The
-  <a class="reference external" href="http://developer.apple.com/documentation/AppleApplications/Conceptual/Sherlock/">Sherlock Developer
-  Documentation</a>
-  implies that developing a channel is easy as pie.
-As a developer unfamiliar with the tools, I found the process any but straightforward.
-  In retrospect certain things ...</p>
-url: /2004/10/12/anatomy-of-a-sherlock-channel/
 categories:
   - development
+slug: anatomy-of-a-sherlock-channel
 ---
 With the release of the [Creative Commons][1]  [Sherlock][2]  [channel][3] , it seems prudent to document some of the development process.
 The [Sherlock Developer Documentation][4]  implies that developing a channel is easy as pie.
 As a developer unfamiliar with the tools, I found the process any but straightforward.
 In retrospect certain things make sense now that I have a working model, but I’m still no expert.